idaholab/TMAP8/doc/content/sqa/tmap8_srs.md

 !! system-scope-begin

 TMAP8 is an application for performing system-level, engineering scale (i.e., at the scale of centimeters and meters), and microstructure-scale (i.e., at the scale of microns) mass and thermal transport calculations related to tritium migration.
-These models often include highly coupled systems of equations related to heat conduction, scalar transport, thermal hydraulics, mechanics, amongst others.
+These models often include highly coupled systems of equations related to heat conduction, scalar transport, thermal hydraulics, and mechanics, amongst others.
 Material models are also included to support these simulations, and they themselves are often dependent on simulation variables: temperature, irradiation flux, etc. While many models within TMAP8 are performed at the system-level or engineering scale, the [syntax/MultiApps/index.md] can be leveraged to allow for multiscale coupling to the micro- and nano-scale species behavior.
-This allows for not higher fidelity modeling.
+This allows for higher fidelity modeling.

 !! system-scope-finish
 !template-end!